 A more serious risk is the spread of infectious disease, which can be avoided by being particular about the tattoo parlor you use.
 Diseases such as hepatitis B, hepatitis C, tuberculosis, tetanus or HIV can spread if an artist uses dirty equipment.
 To be safe, make sure that the parlor uses an autoclave, or a heat sterilization machine, on all non-disposable equipment before you get your tattoo.
 Needles and tubes should be removed from sterile packaging before every tattoo job [source: Mayo Clinic].

 Be sure to follow all instructions from your tattoo artist in order to ensure proper healing.
 If you keep these potential risks in mind and carefully select your tattoo parlor, a tattoo can be a safe form of body art.
-See the links on the next page for more information.
+See the links below for more information.

 Related HowStuffWorks Articles

 - Mayo Clinic.
 "Tattoos: Risks and Precautions to Know First."
 Feb.
 16, 2008.
 (Aug.
 12, 2009) http://mayoclinic.com/health/tattoos-and-piercings/MC00020

 - WebMD.
 "Tattoo Problems -- Topic Overview."
 Sept.
 4, 2008.
 (Aug.
 12, 2009)http://www.webmd.com/skin-problems-and-treatments/tc/tattoo-problems-topic-overview